-For the year ended 30 June 2019, contributory members contributed 5 per cent of post-tax salary or 5.9 per cent of pre-tax salary.
+For the year ended 30 June 2018, contributory members contributed 5 percent of post-tax salary or 5.9 percent of pre-tax salary.
 Members could also make additional voluntary contributions on either a pre-tax or post-tax basis.
-The employer contributed at the rate of 12 per cent of member salaries.
-For members who were entitled to the SA Ambulance Service Award superannuation benefit under the Scheme, the employer contributed an additional 3 per cent of salaries (3.72 per cent for Elective Services semployees and Emergency Services staff).
+The employer contributed at the rate of 12 percent of member salaries.
+For members who were entitled to the SA Ambulance Service Award superannuation benefit under the Scheme, the employer contributed an additional 3 per cent of salaries (3.72 per cent for Elective Services employees and Emergency Services staff).

 Non-contributory members are employees employed on a casual basis or those employees who elected prior to 30 June 2006 to not be a defined benefit member.
 Non-contributory members may make voluntary post-tax or pre-tax contributions.
-The employer contribution for non-contributory members is 9.5 per cent (2018: 9.5 per cent) of salary in order to satisfy the Superannuation Guarantee requirements under Commonwealth law.
+The employer contribution for non-contributory members is 9.5 percent (2017: 9.5 percent) of salary in order to satisfy the Superannuation Guarantee requirements under Commonwealth law.

-The triennial actuarial review as at 30 June 2017 recommended that the current employer contribution for the defined benefit scheme members be reduced from 12 per cent to 9.5 per cent, effective from 1 July 2018.
+The triennial actuarial review as at 30 June 2017 recommended that the current employer contribution for the defined benefit scheme members be reduced from 12 percent to 9.5 percent, effective from 1 July 2018.
 This new contribution rate has been approved by the Board.
-This rate is expected to maintain the value of the Scheme's assets at least equal to 105 per cent of accrued and vested defined benefits until at least 2020.
-The 9.5 per cent employer contribution includes 0.83 per cent in respect of insurance premiums.
+This rate is expected to maintain the value of the Scheme's assets at least equal to 105 percent of accrued and vested defined benefits until at least 2020.
+The 9.5 percent employer contribution includes 0.83 percent in respect of insurance premiums.
 The next triennial actuarial review, as at 30 June 2020, is scheduled for the scheme during 2020-21.

-The insurance cover for Death, Total and Permanent Disablement, Serious III-Health and Income Protection was provided as a self-insurance arrangement within the fund from 1 July 2006.
-The actuarial review as at 30 June 2017 recommended that the self-insurance contribution of 0.83 per cent be maintained and that the voluntary contribution rate of \$1.35 per unit per week also be maintained.
-The review also recommended that the self-insurance reserve be increased from 100 per cent to 200 per cent of one year's expected claim costs.
+The insurance cover for Death, Total and Permanent Disablement, Serious Ill-Health and Income Protection was provided as a self-insurance arrangement within the fund from 1 July 2006.
+The actuarial review as at 30 June 2017 recommended that the self-insurance contribution of 0.83 percent be maintained and that the voluntary contribution rate of \$1.35 per unit per week also be maintained.
+The review also recommended that the self-insurance reserve be increased from 100 percent to 200 percent of one year's expected claim costs.

-As at 30 June 2019, the asset coverage of vested benefits met the target of 105 per cent.
+As at 30 June 2018, the asset coverage of vested benefits met the target of 105 percent.